 4x + y = 24

-Now I'll plug this in ("substitute it") for "y" in the first equation, and solve for x:
+Now I'll plug this in (that is, I'll "substitute " this) for y in the first equation, and solve the resulting one-variable equation for the value of x:

 2x − 3(−4x + 24) = −2

-Now I can plug this x-value back into either equation, and solve for y.
+Now I can plug this x-value back into either equation, and solve for the corresponding value of y.
 But since I already have an expression for "y =", it will be simplest to just plug into this:

 y = −4(5) + 24 = −20 + 24 = 4